maxharlow/reconcile/README.md

 #### `sec-ciks-to-sec-filings`

-Use the [US SEC Edgar company filings search](https://www.sec.gov/edgar/searchedgar/companysearch.html) to take a list of CIKs, or 'central index keys', an identifier given by the SEC to those who have filed disclosures, and retrieve all their filings.
+Use the [SEC Edgar company filings search](https://www.sec.gov/edgar/searchedgar/companysearch.html) to take a list of CIKs, or 'central index keys', an identifier given by the SEC to those who have filed disclosures, and retrieve all their filings.

 Parameters:
 * `cikField` CIK column.
 Optional.
 Default is `"cik"`.